rylauq-solutions/PhanTask/phantask-backend/README.md

 Preconditions:
 --------------
 1.Admin is already registered and logged in.
-2.Admin has the required privileges to create student accounts.
+2.Admin has the required privileges to create other user's accounts.
-3.Role STUDENT exists in the database.
+3.Role exists in the database.

 Postconditions:
 ---------------
-1.A new student account is created in the database.
+1.A new user account is created in the database.
 2.The account has a temporary password (Temp@123).
-3.firstLogin flag is set to true for the student.
+3.firstLogin flag is set to true for the user.

 Description / Flow:
 -------------------